 After being placed in solitary confinement, Mr. Wiley began to discover his spirituality and later converted to Islam.
 It was his spiritual faith that took him away from the violence and destruction of gang life to a purposeful and honorable way of living.
 He served 22 years before he was released in May 2012 at the age of 43.
 Mr. Wiley has now been working for many years to end gang and youth violence through his program development, writing, and intervention.

-He also has assisted several reentry start-up organizations in the SF Bay Area, a former Commissioner on the Human Relations Commission of the City of Union City, Alameda County Reentry Panels and Advisory Boards.
-He is an author and has gained an AA degree in Small Business Management as well as Paralegal Degree.
-Additionally, Yusef Wiley is a certified speaker, trainer and life coach of the John Maxwell Team. a certification program and the Senior Consultant at YW Consultants, an LLC.
+Mr. Wiley also has assisted several reentry start-up organizations in the San Francisco Bay Area, was a former Commissioner on the Human Relations Commission of the City of Union City, and sat on Alameda County reentry panels and advisory boards.
+He is an author and has gained an AA Degree in Small Business Management as well as earned a degree in Paralegal Studies.
+Additionally, Yusef-Andre Wiley is a certified speaker, trainer and life coach of the John Maxwell Team, an international certification program.

-Hai Nguyen now resides in New Orleans with family and going back to School.
+Hai Nguyen now resides in New Orleans with family and is back in school furthering his education.

-Mr. Prather has since transitioned from in the San Francisco Bay Area and now resides in Stockbridge Georgia with his wife.
+Micheal Prather has since transitioned from in the San Francisco Bay Area and now resides in Stockbridge, Georgia with his wife.
 He is a board member of the Timelist Group and is employed at Costco Warehouse.

-My story of why I was incarcerated is not important.
-I can give it as much meaning as possible.
-I can learn from it, but I can never change it.
-What is important to me is to share the reasons why I did not surrender to despair and why I became determined not to isolate myself into a prison mind set.
+In my life, I find the transformation I experienced in prison much more significant than the incarceration itself.
+I cannot change past or negative experiences, but I can and have learned from them.
+What is most important to me is that I share the reasons why I did not surrender to despair and why I became determined not to isolate myself into a prison mindset.

-Ruben Sanchez now resides in Los Angeles California with family and doing community work.
+Ruben Sanchez now resides in Los Angeles with his family and is doing community work.